SCOPE OF THIS CHAPTER

 Where there is not an identified child, but there is still potential risk to children in general, the LADO together with the employer and Police should consider who should conduct any investigation.
 A strategy meeting may also be necessary to evaluate the information and agree a course of action.

 Where it is clear that an investigation by the Police or Children's Social Care is unnecessary, or the strategy discussion or initial evaluation decides that is the case, the LADO should discuss the next steps with the employer.
 In those circumstances, the options open to the employer depend on the nature and circumstances of the allegation and the evidence and information available.
 This will range from taking no further action to dismissal or a decision not to use the person's services in the future.
+It is important for the employer to write clearly in the personnel file the rationale for any decisions taken in respect of the employee.

 In some cases, further enquiries will be needed to enable a decision about how to proceed.
 If so, the LADO should discuss with the employer how and by whom the investigation will be undertaken.
 In straightforward cases, the investigation should normally be undertaken by a senior member of the employing organisation.
 In some circumstances such as the lack of resource within the agency, or the nature or complexity of the allegation, the employer may wish to consider commissioning an independent investigator.